-To pass, each participant must score at least 2 points on each event, and must have an overall score of at least 52 to pass.
-You are allowed 5 minutes in between each event.
+Rules: To pass, each participant must score at least two points on each event and compile an overall score of at least 52.
+You are allowed five minutes between each event.

-1 – Grip Strength – Using a Baseline Hydraulic Hand Dynamometer, squeeze the device to measure grip strength measured in pounds per square inch (PSI).
+1. Grip strength: Squeeze a baseline hydraulic hand dynamometer to measure grip strength, measured in pounds per square inch (PSI).

-2 – Medicine Ball Toss – Measured in feet, toss the ball over the head as far as you can.
+2. Medicine ball toss: Measured in feet, toss the ball over your head as far as you can.
 Then toss the ball while twisting from the side as far as you can.
-Combine the distance of both throws for points total.
+Combine the distance of both throws for a points total.

-3 – Three Cone Drill – From the prone position, get up and run to the first cone (5yds) directly in front of you and back to the start, then pivot and run around the first cone to a second cone that is 90 degrees and 5 yards to the right (L shaped formation).
+3. Three-cone drill: From the prone position, get up and run to the first cone (5 yards) directly in front of you and back to the start, then pivot and run around the first cone to a second cone that is 90 degrees and five yards to the right (L shaped formation).
 Run around the second cone and back to the starting position the same way you just ran.

-4 – Trap Bar Dead Lift – Lift a weight from the floor to your waist in the range of 1 to 5 repetitions.
-You get points for a maximum weight 1 repetition and similar points for a lower weight but done for 5 repetitions.
+4. Trap bar deadlift: Lift a weight from the floor to your waist for 1-5 repetitions.
+You get points for a maximum-weight one repetition and similar points for a lower weight but done for five repetitions.

-5 – Pullup – Bodyweight pullups for maximum repetitions.
+5. Pull-up: Body-weight pull-ups for maximum repetitions.
 For maximum points, you need 30 reps.
-Minimum is 9 reps.
+The minimum is nine reps.

-6 – Lunges (keep pace with metronome) – Alternating lunges to the beat of 56/minute pace while shouldering a 50lbs sandbag until you fail to keep pace.
+6. Lunges (keep pace with a metronome): Alternating lunges to the beat of 56/minute pace while shouldering a 50-pound sandbag until you fail to keep pace.

-7 – Cross Knee Crunches (keep pace with metronome) – Lay flat on your back on the floor.
-Lift your torso as if you were doing a situp but, cross the left elbow to meet your right knee.
-Repeat with right elbow to left knee each time you go down and up.
-Maintain pace of 56 beats per minute until you fail to keep pace.
+7. Cross knee crunches (keep pace with a metronome): Lie flat on your back on the floor.
+Lift your torso as if you were doing a sit-up, but cross your left elbow to meet your right knee.
+Repeat with your right elbow to your left knee each time you go down and up.
+Maintain a pace of 56 beats per minute until you fail to keep pace.

-8 – Farmer Carry – 100 yard farmer carry with two 50 lbs. sandbags with handles.
-This is a sprint – not a walk.
+8. Farmer carry: A 100-yard farmer carry with two 50-pound sandbags with handles.
+This is a sprint, not a walk.

-The TACP / JTAC Test is tough and is more in line with the way the other branches of the service are helping to prepare their fighters for the elements of fitness that will be likely seen during the activity of their job.
+The Tactical Air Control Party/Joint Terminal Attack Controller test is tough and is more in line with the way the other branches of the service are helping to prepare their fighters for the elements of fitness that likely will be seen during their job.